rapidez/gtm/README.md

 ### Custom config

-The partytown configuration is available in `window.partytown` so you can change the configuration by updating thhe configuration within `<script></script>` tags.
+The partytown configuration is available in `window.partytown` so you can change the configuration by updating the configuration within `<script></script>` tags.

 ### Running partytown but not for GTM